linuxacademy/ecs-deep-dive-2018/picture-upload/README.md

 - photo-filter: a REST API for applying filters to a given image
 - photo-storage: a REST API for creating, reading, and deleting images in Amazon S3

+## Prerequisites

+All prerequisite tools can be installed using the [prereq.sh](prereq.sh) script provided

 ## Development Installation

 1. Requires [Node.js 6+](https://nodejs.org) and [Go 1.11+](https://golang.org).